MicrosoftEdge/WebView2Feedback/specs/Workers.md

 service worker registrations within the context of a WebView2 application for the profile.
-This method gives a collection of CoreWebView2ServiceWorkerRegistration objects, each encapsulating information about a registered service worker, such as its script URL and scope.
+This method gives a collection of CoreWebView2ServiceWorkerRegistration objects, each encapsulating information about a registered service worker, such as its script uri and scope uri.

 **GetServiceWorkerRegistration**: The GetServiceWorkerRegistration method, part of the CoreWebView2ServiceWorkerManager class, is used to retrieve a specific service worker registration within the context of a WebView2 application for the profile.
-This asynchronous method takes a scope as an argument and returns a CoreWebView2ServiceWorkerRegistration object that encapsulates information about the registered service worker with the given scope, such as its script URL.
-This method is useful for accessing details of a specific service worker based on its scope.
+This asynchronous method takes a scope uri as an argument and returns a CoreWebView2ServiceWorkerRegistration object that encapsulates information about the registered service worker with the given scope uri, such as its script uri.
+This method is useful for accessing details of a specific service worker based on its scope uri.

 **SharedWorkerCreated**: This event, originating from the CoreWebView2SharedWorkerManager associated with CoreWebView2Profile, is raised when a shared worker is successfully created within the context of a WebView2 application for the profile.
-It grants access to the CoreWebView2SharedWorker object, which contains information such as the script URL and name.
+It grants access to the CoreWebView2SharedWorker object, which contains information such as the script uri and name.
 Additionally, it provides a 'destroy' event that is raised just before this object is due for destruction.